leopengningchuan/leopengningchuan/README.md

 Hi, I’m Leo Peng.
-I’m currently a second year master of Business Analytics grad student in USC Marshall.
-I’m interested in data analysis and data related projects.
+I’m currently a Data Analyst at Tripalink in Los Angeles, CA. I’m interested in data analysis and data related projects.

 Here are some links I find useful in data analysis: